BA (Hons)

 What you'll study

-Our aim is to enable you to work independently as an artist, to generate and develop your own ideas and to undertake further study by progressing to year 1 of the BA Fine Art or the BA Fine Art and History of Art degree.
+If you complete all Extension Degree modules successfully you'll be able to progress directly to year 1 of the BA Fine Art or the BA Fine Art and History of Art degree.

 Studio Practice